yavin-dev/docs/pages/guide/08-start.md

 More information can be obtained at : [https://elide.io/pages/guide/v5/04-analytics.html#data-source-configuration](https://elide.io/pages/guide/v5/04-analytics.html#data-source-configuration)

-## How do I create a single/multiple tables using a data connection/Database?
+## How do I create a single multiple tables using a data connection Database?

 Create/reuse the Hjson file for your model configuration, example: ```DemoTables.hjson``` in path ```yavin/packages/webservice/app/src/main/resources/demo-configs/models/tables/``` ***(Note: Multiple model configuration can exist in a single Hjson file)***.